ameyarya/PhotoEditor/README.md

 ## Note
 ### This repository is kept private so as to ensure that the code could not be copied by other fellow students taking the course in the future.
-### If you are a recruiter and would like to see the source code of this project, kindly email me at arya.am@husky.neu.edu.
+### If you are a recruiter and would like to see the source code of this project, kindly email me at arya.am@northeastern.edu